Personal Immigration

 Extension and ILR applications are not necessarily easier than original applications; the requirements all still need to be demonstrated and updating evidence for the intervening period is required.
 This post is designed to give some practical tips to allow you to plan ahead, tips that might hopefully assist with a future application and make the process smoother.

-The biometric residence permit (BRP) you hold or the vignette endorsed in your passport (if you are here as a fiancé(e)) will confirm the date leave expires.
-You can read more about BRPs in an earlier blog post.
-In order not to become an overstayer it is essential that a further application for leave to remain is made before or on the date leave expires.
-An application submitted minutes or seconds after the deadline will have implications for not only immigration status but the right to work and potentially future applications.
+Historically it has been the case that the biometric residence permit (BRP) you held would confirm the date your leave was to expire.
+For those who recently applied for further leave and were granted after 31 October 2024 or for those who hold a BRP expiring on 31 December 2024 you are likely to now hold an eVisa.
+You can read more in our article From BRPs to eVisas: The UK’s Digital Immigration Transition.
+You may have a vignette endorsed in your passport (if you are here as a fiancé(e) or proposed civil partner) and this will confirm the date leave expires.
+In order not to become an overstayer it is essential that a further application for leave to remain is made before or on the date leave is due to expire.
+An application submitted minutes or seconds after the deadline will have implications for not only immigration status but the right to work or rent and potentially future applications.

 It is possible to make an application for an extension application 28 days in advance of the expiry of leave when applying for an extension of leave.